dennisreimann/ioctocat/README.md

   * Move to where the error occurs
   * Copy the output in the console and attach it to your bug report

+## Running the tests

+To run the (sparse) test suite, you can build/test the iOctocat Unit Tests scheme.

+To make the tests run from the command line you have to install ios-sim:

+    brew install ios-sim

+Use this command to run the tests from the iOctocat directory:

+    TestScripts/run_tests_from_cli.rb

 ## Attribution

 iOctocat uses some third party components and libraries: